mayankWorks/spring_standalone_with_annotations/README.md

 5.Added Liquibase maven plugin + jars 3.4.1 : to generate changelog scripts
-use "mvn liquibase:generateChangeLog" command to generate changelog of already created tables in the db
+use "mvn liquibase:generateChangeLog" command to generate changelog of already created tables in the db How to open H2 console ? : Just double click on the h2 jar in your local repo and it will open the console(localhost:8082)